ShanshanLi-cobo/cobo-waas2-java-sdk/docs/WalletsApi.md

 Batch check UTXOs

-This operation verifies the existence and details of specified unspent transaction outputs (UTXOs) for a given wallet and token.
-A maximum of 100 UTXOs can be verified per request. &lt;Note&gt;This operation is applicable to MPC Wallets and Custodial Wallets (Web3 Wallets) only.&lt;/Note&gt;
+The operation check a list of unspent transaction outputs (UTXOs) for a specified wallet and token.  &lt;Note&gt;This operation is applicable to MPC and Custodial Web3 Wallets.
+This interface can only withdraw a maximum of 100 utxos&lt;/Note&gt;

 ### Example
 ```java